ffynone thrives BEYOND lockdown learning

 Outside of the times scheduled for classes, teachers are available to respond to questions that pupils have.
 These are often sent through messages.
 This ensures that all students progress through the curriculum and that those who need additional help have it allocated to them.

 Most of our content and activities are available through Microsoft Teams.
 They can be accessed through both Windows and Mac computers, smartphones and on tablets.
-Having access to a computer or tablet with a a
+Having access to a computer or tablet with an internet connection is necessary.

 New developments within the school are announced via the school website and on social media.
 Be sure to see our Facebook page.